radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-properties.md

 ## Overview

-The settings described appear on the Properties tab for the selected Directory store in the Control Panel > Setup > Directory Namespace > Namespace Design.
+The settings described below appear on the Properties tab for the selected Directory store in the Control Panel > Setup > Directory Namespace > Namespace Design.

 ## Naming Context
 The external suffix used by clients to access this branch in the RadiantOne namespace.